gbouras13/plassembler/README.md

 ## Bugs and Suggestions

 If you come across bugs with `plassembler`, or would like to make any suggestions to improve the program, please open an issue or email george.bouras@adelaide.edu.au.

-## Other Future Directions

-At the moment, `plassembler` is designed for users with hybrid long read and matching short read data.
-With the new Kit 14 chemistry, ONT long reads may soon be (almost) accurate enough that short read sequencing is not required to polish bacterial assemblies - it may already be there for Pacbio!
-There's still room for [improvement](https://rrwick.github.io/2023/05/05/ont-only-accuracy-with-r10.4.1.html).

-However, I am not aware of any studies regarding the recovery of small plasmids with Kit 14 - it is possible or perhaps even likely that Kit 14 chemistries may miss these, much like R9.4.1 chemistries, therefore necessitating short reads for plasmid recovery.
-If you want to try it out, use `plassembler long` - Plassembler will just take the Flye output contigs below `-c` and treat them as contigs.
-This is experimental only and untested and probably still will miss some plasmids - this recent [paper](https://www.microbiologyresearch.org/content/journal/mgen/10.1099/mgen.0.001024) suggests so.

-Further, other approaches may be more appropriate for Kit 14 long read only assemblies - see this [tweet](https://twitter.com/rrwick/status/1548926644085108738?cxt=HHwWhMClvfCk8v4qAAAA).

 ## Citations